Delusional disorder: Criticism

-In some situations, the delusion may turn out to be true belief.
-For example, in delusional jealousy, where a person believes that the partner is being unfaithful (in extreme cases perhaps going so far as to follow the partner into the bathroom, believing the other to be seeing a lover even during the briefest of separations), it may actually be true that the partner is having sexual relations with another person.
-In this case, the delusion does not cease to be a delusion because the content later turns out to be verified as true or the partner actually chose to engage in the behavior of which they were being accused.
+In some situations, the delusion may turn out to be a true belief.
+For example, in delusional jealousy, where a person believes that the partner is being unfaithful (in extreme cases perhaps going so far as to follow the partner into the bathroom, believing the other to be seeing a lover even during the briefest of separations), it may actually be valid that the partner is having sexual relations with another person.
+However, what is important in evaluating delusions is the epistemological method by which they have reached their conclusion.
+If, for example, a husband suspects his wife of cheating on him because of the way she has changed how she brushes her teeth, whether or not she is actually cheating on him, the husband in this case is suffering from a delusional thought process.
+This kind of unjustified true belief is a fallacious method of reasoning highlighted in Gettier-type problems.
+Thus it is of extreme importance that the psychiatrist elicit the exact phenomenology of the patient's experience and the reasoning by which they arrived at their conclusion.

 In other cases, a belief may be incorrectly deemed delusional by a doctor or psychiatrist who subjectively concludes that a patient's assertions are unlikely, bizarre, or held with excessive conviction.
 Psychiatrists rarely have the time or resources to check the validity of a person's claims leading some true beliefs to be erroneously classified as delusional.
 This is known as the Martha Mitchell effect, named after the wife of US Attorney General John Mitchell and derived from the initial response to her allegations of illegal activity taking place in the White House.
 At the time, her claims were thought to be signs of mental illness; only after the Watergate scandal broke were her claims corroborated and her sanity thus confirmed.

-Similar factors have led to criticisms of Jaspers' definition of delusion as being ultimately 'un-understandable'.
+Similar factors have led to criticisms of Karl Jaspers's definition of delusion as being ultimately 'un-understandable'.
 Critics (such as R. D. Laing) have argued that this leads to the diagnosis of delusions being based on the subjective understanding of a particular psychiatrist, who may not have access to all the information that might make a belief otherwise interpretable.

 Another difficulty with the diagnosis of delusions is that almost all of these features can be found in "normal" beliefs.
-Many religious beliefs hold exactly the same features, yet are not universally considered delusional.
-For instance, if a person was holding a true belief then they will of course persist with it.
+Many religious beliefs share the same features yet are not universally considered delusional.
+For instance, if a person held a true belief, they would, of course, persist with it.
 This can cause the disorder to be misdiagnosed by psychiatrists.
 These factors have led the psychiatrist Anthony David to write that "there is no acceptable (rather than accepted) definition of a delusion."